-for binary constitutional privileges across the British Empire, which would eventually see discriminatory property or literacy tests transmute into explicitly racial citizenship.
-One wonders if Bryce was recalling his own experience, as an MP presenting some of the 1890 Congress petitions on Legislative Councils to the Commons, when he compared the experiences of subjects of the British and Roman empires in a celebrated 1901 essay: Colonized peoples could only appeal through petition to the imperial centre, whether in Rome or in a Westminster Parliament, "in which the Indian subjects of the Crown have not been, and cannot be represented," he judged.
+she identifies as a late-imperial craftsman of historical and legal justifications for binary constitutional privileges across the British Empire, which would eventually see discriminatory property or literacy tests transmute into explicitly racial citizenship.
+One wonders if Bryce was recalling his own experience as a member of Parliament presenting some of the 1890 Congress petitions on Legislative Councils to the Commons, when he compared the experiences of subjects of the British and Roman empires in a celebrated 1901 essay, "The Roman Empire and the British Empire in India."
+Colonized peoples, he judged, could only appeal through petition to the imperial center, whether in Rome or in a Westminster Parliament, "in which the Indian subjects of the Crown have not been, and cannot be represented."
 149

-Yet, colonial petitioners could and did use an array of subscriptional forms to represent concerns to imperial authorities in myriad ways, even allowing for constrained opportunity.
+Yet colonial petitioners could and did use an array of subscriptional forms to represent concerns to imperial authorities in myriad ways, even allowing for constrained opportunity.
 As this article has shown, inequalities of power and the anxiety to maintain colonial authority served to undercut the self-image of enlightened British imperial rule.
-In unearthing "hidden transcripts," James Scott has noted that "collective insistence, through petitioning, on the 'rights' to which subordinate groups feel entitled carries an understood 'or else' with the precise consequences of a refusal left to the imagination."
-As we have suggested, petitioners in the British Empire regularly exposed the ways in which authorities discriminated, by race where territory proved insufficient as a proxy, between whose "rights" might be reasonable to request and whose "collective insistence" might constitute authentic representation.
+In unearthing "hidden transcripts," James Scott has noted, "collective insistence, through petitioning, on the 'rights' to which subordinate groups feel entitled carries an understood 'or else' with the precise consequences of a refusal left to the imagination."
+As this article has suggested, petitioners in the British Empire regularly exposed the ways in which authorities discriminated, by race where territory proved insufficient as a proxy, between whose "rights" might be reasonable to request and whose "collective insistence" might constitute authentic representation.

-&lt;sup>149 James Bryce, "The Roman Empire and the British Empire in India" in his Studies in History and Jurisprudence, 2 vols.
-(Oxford, 1901), I, 30-31.
+149 James Bryce, "The Roman Empire and the British Empire in India," in Bryce, Studies in History and Jurisprudence, 2 vols.
+(Oxford, 1901), 1:30-31.

-&lt;sup>150 James C. Scott, Domination and the Arts of Resistance: Hidden Transcripts (New Haven, CT, 1990), 95; see also Frost, "Imperial Citizenship," 865.
+150 James C. Scott, Domination and the Arts of Resistance: Hidden Transcripts (New Haven, 1990), 95.
+See also Frost, "Imperial Citizenship," 865.